aalrubaye/DynamicModels/README.md

 For more information please visit https://github.com/jeffalstott/powerlaw

 ## Running the code:
-To run the code you can do eather one:
+To run the code you can do either one:
 - via terminal/shell by getting into the directory of the code then
 ```
     python DynamicModel.py